jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FEATURES

-- Opportunity link is now visible in the Lead’s Quick View.
+- Opportunity link is now visible in the Lead's Quick View.
 This makes it easier for users to access the conversation with the lead, especially when related opportunities are pending or archived, and might otherwise be overlooked.

 ![screenshot](../images/013_file-Wp1k6VKB8h.png)